dzitzels1/powershell/ADvsVMware_README.txt

-I had to create a script to compare our AD Computer objects vs what was in VMware as Servers.
-This script was designed for that purpose.
+I had an audit task to find all of our production servers.
+I decided to create a script to compare our AD Computer objects vs what was in VMware as servers.
+Why didn't I just grab the list out of VMware?
+Because I wanted to see how much "junk" we had in AD as part of the process.
+This script was designed to fulfill purpose.

 We have the luxury of having just servers in our domain so that eased the development of this script immensely.
 If you have a mix of client workstations and servers, you will have to structure the following query differently: